libxml-raku/LibXML-raku/doc/Element.md

         my LibXML::Attr $attrnode = $node.getAttributeNode( $aname );

     Retrieve an attribute node by name.
-If no attribute with a given name exists, `undef ` is returned.
+If no attribute with a given name exists, `LibXML::Attr:U ` is returned.

   * getAttributeNodeNS

         my LibXML::Attr $attrnode = $node.getAttributeNodeNS( $namespaceURI, $aname );

     Retrieves an attribute node by local name and namespace URI.
-If no attribute with a given localname and namespace exists, `undef ` is returned.
+If no attribute with a given localname and namespace exists, `LibXML::Attr:U ` is returned.

   * removeAttribute